eecs394-s16/Zcruit/README.md

 #### Back-end requirements:
 * MySQL and PHP server
-* Install the database from either `db/zcruit.sql` or use a database uploader to load `db/zcruit.csv`.
+* Install the database from either `db/zcruit.sql` or use a database uploader to the tables in csv format under the `db/table/` directory.
+The `db/zcruit.csv` file has all the tables in csv format.
 * Modify `php/query.php` to connect to your database.
 * Modify `controllers/search_profile.js` and `controllers/bigBoardController.js` to reach your version of `php/query.php`.
 * Start the server and make sure `php/query.php` is reachable.